 The solution isn’t to stop buying from these big corporations that don’t treat their workers well, because then these companies might not be as profitable as they’d hope for, and those workers might lose their jobs.
 But it is important to think about it, talk about it at the Christmas dinner table and take action in some way.

-This year, we want to encourage you to think before you buy during the holiday season.
+Like last year, we want to encourage you to think before you buy during the holiday season.
 To think about the consequences of your actions, and to make Christmas a holiday in the true sense of the word: a holy day, a sacred day that doesn’t discriminate.

 To us, being a modern yogi means allowing what you learn on the mat, in Patanjali’s sutras, and in meditation, to infuse into every single area of your life: to listen more carefully to what you hear, to question the way things work and people think, and to apply that ahimsa principle more broadly than deciding not to eat meat.